 Then, once we were back home, Little T and I went to the fantastic Diana Memorial Playground in Hyde Park.

 October was the only full month we had in London since May and it ended up being packed with days out!
 At the beginning of the month, we visited Holland Park (one of my favorite places in London) and Duke Meadows in Chiswick, then had a day out at Bocketts Farm Park in Surrey.
 That visit to Bocketts was great fun, with Little T feeding goats, sheeps and cows, watching a pig race and taking a tractor ride around the free-range farm.

-I have few posts to catch up on from the last months of 2015, our visit to the Horniman Museum in Forest Hill being one.
-The free museum has a huge taxidermy collection, including the famous Horniman overstuffed walrus, and plenty of interactive exhibits throughout to entertain young children.
+We also visited the Horniman Museum in Forest Hill, a free museum has a huge taxidermy collection, including the famous Horniman overstuffed walrus, and plenty of interactive exhibits throughout to entertain young children.
 We visited the aquarium (tickets are £1.65 children age 3 and up and £3.85 adult) which we both enjoyed.
-Little T walked around with one of the plastic steps that he’d put in front of each tank for a better look.

 I’ve been making the most of our ZSL membership since May and in October, we headed over to the London Zoo, where we saw the spider walk-through in the B.U.G.S. exhibit (which as a whole was very interesting), the squirrel monkeys walk-through (also fun to watch), the meerkats, the pygmy goats at the petting zoo and the penguins.